tdviet/python-requests-bundle-certs/README.md

 ## Usage:

-Download and execute the script *"install_certs.sh"* in *"/scripts"*.
+Download and execute the script ["install_certs.sh"](https://github.com/tdviet/python-requests-bundle-certs/blob/main/scripts/install_certs.sh).
 That will find the location of certificate bundle used by Python requests, make a backup copy then replace it with the certificate bundle from GitHub.

 `$ wget https://raw.githubusercontent.com/tdviet/python-requests-bundle-certs/main/scripts/install_certs.sh`